 Performance materiality: This acts as a trigger point.
 If the aggregate of errors identified during the annual accounts audit exceeds performance materiality, this would indicate that further audit procedures should be considered.
-Using our professional judgement, we have assessed performance materiality at 65% of planning materiality. £7.580 million £7.585 million Poparting threshold: We are required to report to these charged with £0.250 £0.250 -
+Using our professional judgement, we have assessed performance materiality at 65% of planning materiality. £7.580 million £7.585 million Reporting threshold: We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount. £0.250 million £0.250 million